hung-nguyen-hoang/salesforce_bulk_query/README.md

 ## Options
 There are a few optional settings you can pass to the `Api` methods:
-* `api_version`: which Salesforce api version should be used
+* `api_version`: Which Salesforce api version should be used
-* `logger`: where logs should go
+* `logger`: Where logs should go, see the example.
-* `filename_prefix`: prefix applied to csv files
+* `filename_prefix`: Prefix applied to csv files.
-* `directory_path`: custom direcotory path for CSVs, if omitted, a new temp directory is created
+* `directory_path`: Custom direcotory path for CSVs, if omitted, a new temp directory is created.
-* `check_interval`: how often the results should be checked in secs.
+* `check_interval`: How often the results should be checked in secs.
-* `time_limit`: maximum time the query can take.
+* `time_limit`: Maximum time the query can take.
 If this time limit is exceeded, available results are downloaded and the list of subqueries that didn't finished is returned.
 In seconds.
 The limti should be understood as limit for waiting.
 When the limit is reached the function downloads data that is ready which can take some additonal time.
-If no limit is given the query runs until it finishes
+If no limit is given the query runs until it finishes.
+* `date_field`: Salesforce date field that will be used for splitting the query, and optionally limiting the results.
+Must be a date field on the queried sobject.
+Default is `CreatedDate`
-* `created_from`, `created_to`: limits for the CreatedDate field.
+* `date_from`, `date_to`: limits for the `date_field` (`CreatedDate` by default).
 Note that queries can't contain any WHERE statements as we're doing some manipulations to create subqueries and we don't want things to get too difficult.
 So this is the way to limit the query yourself.
 The format is like `"1999-01-01T00:00:00.000Z"`
 * `single_batch`: If true, the queries are not divided into subqueries as described above.
 Instead one batch job is created with the given query.
 This is faster for small amount of data, but will fail with a timeout if you have a lot of data.

 See specs for exact usage.